nitinmani/ProjectInfection/README.md

 ## Contact Information
 * Nitin Manivasagan <nitinmani@berkeley.edu>

 ### Documentation for all three tasks is in the pdf.
-### Please look through that for a detailed explanation of how I have implemented everything.
+Please look through the pdf for a detailed explanation of how I have implemented the different types of infections.

 ##### How To Run
   * Compile all the files.